-A laboratory for students with an interest in pursuing a major in Foods and Nutrition.
+(Spring, Course Offered Every Year) A laboratory for students with an interest in pursuing a major in Food and Nutrition.
 The laboratory is designed to utilize the basic underlying principles of food chemistry and food systems presented in FN-330.
 Topics include gelatinization/gelation, effect of pH and osmostic pressure, food foams, tenderization of meat, gluten development, and sensory/objective evaluation.
 An additional small group research project allows the student to manipulate a food system of choice, evaluate the outcome, and present oral and written results.
+Lab fee assessed.
 Meets three hours per week.
 Corequisite: FN-330.

-FN-340 Nutrition Biochemistry & Metabolism
+FN-340 Nutrition Biochemistry & Metabolism (4.00 cr.)

-A study of the essential macro- and micronutrients, related compounds, and phytochemicals in the diet of humans, their interrelationships, metabolism at the cellular level, and relationship to health.
+(Spring, Course Offered Every Year) A study of the essential macro- and micronutrients, related compounds, and phytochemicals in the diet of humans, their interrelationships, metabolism at the cellular level, and relationship to health.
 Research methods and study design in nutrition.
-Prerequisites: FN227, CHE-221, CHE-241, BIO-251.
+Prerequisites: FN-227, CHE-111/141, CHE-112/142, CHE-221/241, BIO-251.